 One of the most magnificent mainstays of the garden is the common herbaceous peony (Paeonia lactiflora).
-Peonies plants are virtually pest-free; deer and rabbits don’t like its bitter taste.
-And peonies in containers can be planted almost any time!
+Peony plants are virtually pest-free—deer and rabbits don’t like their bitter taste—and peonies in containers can be planted almost any time!

 Showy and fragrant, peonies will make excellent cut flowers—and the plants are so long-lived that it is commonly said that peonies will outlive the gardeners who plant them!
 If a peony is well situated and happy, it may bloom for 100 years or more with little or no attention.

 Peonies also thrive almost anywhere in the country.
 Many varieties can even survive a Zone 2 winter (that’s a low of -50 degrees F).

 Even when they are not in bloom, their dark green, glossy foliage and shrub-like appearance make them handsome focal points in the garden.

 Plant Peonies Any Time

 While September is the best time to divide or plant bare root peonies (since they are dormant in the fall), container-grown peonies can be planted at any time.
 If you are looking longingly at your neighbor’s peonies and wishing you had some right now, go for it!